chieffancypants/paperback-solver/README.md

 Cheating is ~~never~~ rarely fun, but every once in a while I can't help but wonder if there was a better option.

-The [word list](https://github.com/chieffancypants/paperback-solver/blob/main/public/wordlist.txt) ([originally found here](https://norvig.com/ngrams/)) comes from an official scrabble tournament [found here](https://norvig.com/ngrams/) which seems quite thorough and complete, and didn't seem to contain too many proper nouns, abbreviations, or other non-words.
+The [word list](https://github.com/chieffancypants/paperback-solver/blob/main/public/wordlist.txt) ([originally found here](https://norvig.com/ngrams/)) comes from an official scrabble tournament [found here](https://norvig.com/ngrams/) which seems quite thorough and complete, and didn't seem to contain too many proper nouns, abbreviations, or other non-words that would otherwise be against the paperback rules.

+**View the solver here:** [https://chieffancypants.github.io/paperback-solver/](https://chieffancypants.github.io/paperback-solver/)